hyd111111/hyd111111.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student in mathematics and statistics at [Machine Learning group](https://www.cwi.nl/en/groups/machine-learning/), [Centrum Wiskunde & Informatica (CWI)](https://www.cwi.nl/en/) (the national research institute for mathematics and computer science in the Netherlands).
-My supervisor is [Prof. Peter Grünwald](https://safestatistics.com/).
+I am a PhD student in mathematics and statistics at [Machine Learning group](https://www.cwi.nl/en/groups/machine-learning/), [Centrum Wiskunde & Informatica (CWI)](https://www.cwi.nl/en/) (the national research institute for mathematics and computer science in the Netherlands), under the guidance of [Prof. Peter Grünwald](https://safestatistics.com/).

-My research interests include Safe, Anytime-Valid Test (Also called e-value, e-process etc.) and Information Theory specializing in Minimum Description Length (MDL).
-I am also intersted in problems in foundations of Machine Learning.
+My research interests include Safe, Anytime-Valid Test (Also called e-value, e-process etc.) and Information Theory with a focus on Minimum Description Length (MDL).
+I am also intersted in foundational problems in Machine Learning.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.